michaelpelletiere/michaelpelletiere/README.md

 - 👋 Hi, I’m Michael Pelletiere
 - 👀 I’m interested in a Project or Program Management role with an emphasis in Tech.
 - 🌱 I’m currently learning AZ-900, SEC+, and PMP.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any tracking of projects or programs!
 - 📫 How to reach me michael.pelletiere@outlook.com or michael.t.pelletiere@gmail.com.
 - ⚡ Fun fact: I love spending my time outdoors!
 Either snowboarding in the winter or trail running in the summer, no season can keep me out of the mountains!